Nosen92/maskin-flipdot/protocol.md

 |   Ö  | `0x5c` |   \   |
 |   ö  | `0x7c` |   \|  |

 > One packet may contain many different data sections, one after the other.
-But for every data section, **all** parameters (offsets and font) need to be repeated, even if they are identical to a previous section.
+But for every data section, **all** parameters (offsets and font) need to be included, even if they are identical to a previous section (in that case they need to be repeated).
 If any one parameter is omitted, the sign **disregards** that section of data.

 ## Footer
 ```